Alceo Dossena

-Alceo Dossena (1878–1937) was an Italian sculptor.
+Alceo Dossena (1878–1937) was an Italian sculptor who became well known for his creation of a variety of convincing forgeries of ancient sculptures.
 His dealers marketed his creations as originals by other sculptors.

 Biography

 Dossena was born in 1878 in Cremona, Italy.
 He was a talented stonemason and sculptor, and was so skilled at duplicating classical and medieval art, that his agent, Alfredo Fasoli sold his works as authentic antiques.
 Fasoli commissioned copies of Greek, Roman, medieval, and Renaissance sculptures, and of works by such artists as Giovanni Pisano, Simone Martini, and Donatello.
 Dossena was meagerly paid by Fasoli who made immense profit off of the copies he sold to museums and collectors.
 One of the fakes was a sculpted tomb attributed to Mino da Fiesole that was sold to the Boston Museum of Fine Arts.

 In 1928 Dossena discovered that some of his works were displayed in museum collections as original antiques, and that his dealers were keeping most of the profit for themselves.
 The artist was only paid the equivalent of $200 per sale.
 He exposed the ruse and sued his dealers.
 Dossena defended himself against forgery charges by claiming that he had been unaware that others were selling his work under false claims.
 A trial cleared him and he received the equivalent of $66,000 in compensation.

 His subsequent exhibit in the New York Metropolitan Museum of Art was unsuccessful.
 In 1933, the Italian government auctioned 39 of his works for the modest sum of $9000, when a forgery of his sold at a peak price of $150,000.

 Alceo Dossena died a poor man in Rome in 1937.